Jordan Poole: New Orleans Pelicans (2025–present)

+2020-21 NBA season with the Warriors.

 Player profile

 Although criticized when entering the league for his lack of polish, Poole developed into a dynamic and efficient scorer throughout his tenure with the Warriors.
 In addition to his shooting ability, Poole is a prolific finisher at the rim, frequently slashing to the basket using his ball-handling skills and speed while being a proficient mid-range shot creator.
 Poole's improvement in his all-around game has led to him becoming a capable passer, averaging a career-high 4.0 assists per game during his third season in a combo guard role.
 His combination of abilities has drawn comparisons to former Warriors teammate Stephen Curry, with some basketball media writers referring to him as the "third Splash Brother".